return42/sphkerneldoc/linux_src_doc/net/batman-adv/send_c.rst

 Return
 ------

--1 on failure (and the skb is not consumed), -EINPROGRESS if the skb is buffered for later transmit or the NET_XMIT status returned by the lower routine if the packet has been passed down.
+negative errno code on a failure, -EINPROGRESS if the skb is buffered for later transmit or the NET_XMIT status returned by the lower routine if the packet has been passed down.

-If the returning value is not -1 the skb has been consumed.

 .. _`batadv_send_skb_push_fill_unicast`: